apache/mxnet/docs/static_site/src/pages/community/contribute.md

 # Contributing to Apache MXNet

-Apache MXNet (incubating) is a community led, open source deep learning project.
+Apache MXNet is a community led, open source deep learning project.
 We welcome new members and look forward to your contributions.
 Here you will find how to get started and links to detailed information on Apache MXNet best practices and processes.

 ## Getting Started